Royal Norwegian Air Force: 2020s

 In March 2021, RNoAF participated in Icelandic Air Policing with four F-35A Lightning II and 130 military personnel.

-On 2 December 2021, RNoAF announced that twelve F-16As have been sold to Draken International.
-Transfer of the F-16As is expected to happen in 2022, pending formal approval by the US and Norwegian governments.
-In December 2021, Romania expressed their interest to purchase the rest of 32 F-16As.

-On 6 January 2022, the F-35 officially took over the Quick Reaction Alert mission, ending the F-16 fleet’s 42 year-long mission.
+On 6 January 2022, the F-35 officially took over the Quick Reaction Alert mission, ending the F-16 fleet's 42 year-long mission and making Norway the first country in the world to field a fighter fleet entirely composed of fifth-generation fighters.

+In December 2021, Romania expressed their interest to purchase 32 F-16As.
+The first three aircraft were delivered in November 2023.

 In June 2022, Norway terminated a contract to acquire 14 NH90 helicopters, claiming that the supplier could not deliver and sustain the availability of combat capable aircraft that Norway required.
 All NH90 flight operations are discontinued, all acquired aircraft are planned to be returned to the manufacturer, and in due course Norway intends to acquire a new aircraft.

+On April 1, 2025, RNoAF received its final 2 F-35A's, completing its procurement of 52 aircraft.